IntelliJinceTech/code-challenges/restOfThe8kyus/PREP.md

 E for Examples.
 Edge cases to be aware of?
 Happy path for value?

 P for Pseudocode - plain english to solve problem

+Make sure to sometimes whiteboard or write in a notebook